MileHacker Logo

 Hidden Gems & Local Spots

-• Collectio Art Gallery: A private art gallery and boutique, often showing unique local artists and designers.
+• Collectio Art Gallery: A private fine art gallery and boutique, often showing unique local artists and designers.

 • Stellenbosch Graveyard: An historic graveyard with fascinating old tombstones and monuments.